 Factors or unfavorable conditions around the environment of an electronic device serve as external and environmental causes of overheating.
 The reference book on systems failure analysis authored by J. Berk listed down and explained these causes.

-Fluctuating weather conditions or induced differences in ambient temperature can wear and tear electronic components.
+Fluctuating weather conditions or induced differences in ambient temperature can wear and tear to electronic components.
 This is because temperature cycling can induce cracks over time as materials within a component expands and shrinks.
-An example of induced temperature cycling is constantly transporting an electronic device between two places with two different temperatures—such as using a smartphone or laptop outside where temperature is warm and placing it inside an air-conditioned room.
+An example of induced temperature cycling is constantly transporting an electronic device between two places with two different temperatures.
+This includes using a smartphone or laptop outside where temperature is warm and placing it inside an air-conditioned room.

-Humidity or the high moisture content of the surrounding air can also result in overheating because water vapor can contaminate electronic components and erode metal components or cause a short circuit.
-Of course, a hot temperature can promote internal overheating as well.
+Humidity or the high moisture content in the surrounding air can also result in overheating because water vapor can contaminate electronic components and erode metal components or cause a short circuit.
+Elevated temperatures due to humidity can promote internal overheating as well.
 Using a computer or a laptop in a hot environment will make internal heat distribution less efficient.

 5. Human-Induced Factors of Overheating